Shandilyasaurav402/TirhutWala/Tirhutwala Multivendor.md

 # TirhutWala Multivendor Website Documentation

 ## Introduction
-This document provides a comprehensive guide to setting up and configuring a WordPress multivendor website.
-The goal is to help you create a platform where multiple vendors can register, list their products, manage their sales, and integrate delivery services.
+This document provides a comprehensive guide to setting up and configuring a TirhutWala multivendor website.

 ## Prerequisites
 - A domain name
 - Web hosting service
 - FTP access or File Manager in your hosting cPanel
-- A text editor (e.g., Notepad++, Sublime Text)
-- Basic knowledge of WordPress and website management

 ## Installation